mcnemesis/globalclipboard/README.md

 Copy-Paste rules the World!
 The Uber-Geeks only need 1 Clipboard to rule them all - The Global-Clipboard!
 Get it right here, or fork yourself one!

+NOTE: The entire project is currently GPL3 Licensed.

 Motivation
 -----------